gnome-terminator/docs/source/licensing.rst

 This **Manual** and **API documentation** are wholly new pieces created by the current maintainer *Steve Boddy*, and are distributed under the `CC-BY-SA licence`_, as are the horrific attempts by yours truly at using Cory's icon to provide page identities.
+It is updated by *Felix Mölder* and also published under the `CC-BY-SA licence`_.

 The **Documentation Theme**  is the `Read The Docs`_ theme by *Dave Snider*, which is distributed under the `MIT licence`_.
 The theme is